HiNinoJay/HiNinoJay/README.md

 <br>
 💻 A programmer who mainly use java
 <br>
-📖 A reader who loves to read literature
+📖 A reader who loves to read Literature, Philosophy
 <br>
 🖊️ A person who loves to write everything